Western use of the swastika in the early 20th century: Norway

 The iron balconies of the building facing Veiten in Bergen are also decorated with swastikas.
 While it may appear that they date back to World War II, as they face the old Gestapo headquarters, they are actually twenty years older.

+The headquarters of the Oslo Municipal Power station was designed by architects Bjercke and Eliassen in 1928–1931.
+The architects knew the swastika as a symbol of electricity and were not yet aware that it had been usurped by the German Nazi party, having swastikas adorn its wrought iron gates.
+Notably, the gates survived the cleanup after the German occupation of Norway during World War II.

 Mikal Sylten took up the swastika as a symbol in 1917 for his antisemitic periodical Nationalt Tidsskrift.

 Poland

 Since the early Middle Ages the sign of the swastika was well established among all Slavic lands.
 Known as swarzyca, it was primarily associated with one of the Slavic gods named Svarog.

 With time the association with Slavic gods faded, but the swastika was preserved both as a personal symbol of various personalities, such as the Boreyko Coat of Arms, and in folk culture, for example, in the region of Podhale, where the swastika was used as a talisman well into the 20th century.
 As a solar symbol, it was painted or carved on various parts of houses in the Tatra Mountains and was thought to save the household from evil.

 The ancient symbol used by the Góral societies was adopted by the Polish mountain infantry units in the 1920s.
 It was adopted as a regimental insignia by the artillery units of the 21st and 22nd Infantry Divisions, as well as by the soldiers of the 4th Legions' Infantry, the 2nd and the 4th Podhale Rifles.
 A distinctive blue swastika was a background emblem of the Air defence and Anti-gas League (1928–1939, LOPP), which had circa 1.5 million members in 1937.

-Outside of the military traditions, the mountaineer's swastika also influenced a number of other symbols and logos used on Polish soil.
+Outside of the military traditions, the mountaineer's insignia also influenced a number of other symbols and logos used on Polish soil.
 Among them were the logo of the IGNIS publishing company (est. 1822), and the personal symbol of Mieczysław Karłowicz, a notable composer and admirer of the Tatras.
-After his death in the mountains in 1909, the place of his death was marked by a memorial stone and a swastika.
+After his death in the mountains in 1909, the place of his death was marked by a memorial stone and a fylfot.